-Sawyer Aviation Group is the preferred maintenance provider for two-thirds of the airport.
+Sawyer MX is the preferred maintenance provider for two-thirds of the airport.
 Each fixed-base operator like Ross Aviation or Jet Aviation must provide maintenance service to their tenants.
-Sawyer Aviation provides maintenance on behalf of those companies.
+Sawyer MX provides maintenance on behalf of those companies.
 Verdaglio says he’s “honored to have that designation.”

 “Private aircraft owners and pilots that find themselves with a mechanical issue and are stuck now have a solution with SawyerMX,” Verdaglio says.
 “Our services eliminate the need to wait until the next day or through a weekend to get an issue fixed and get back in the air.

 Sawyer Aviation Group also added operations and services out of Van Nuys Airport in California and is adding 42,000 square feet of hangar space and approximately 7,000 square feet of offices and training rooms to its existing facilities at Scottsdale Airpark.

 The added space, including offices and hangars, will be complete by early 2022.
 It provides more space for plane management and maintenance.
 It also allows Sawyer Aviation Group to offer its clients private hangar space, room to host events, training sessions and additional offices for employees and instructors.